LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 }
 ```

 alright! so we found the all the Cats.
-But i am pretty sure that i have seen Pictures of Cats somewhere in Wikipeida or wikidata.
+But i am pretty sure that i have seen Pictures of Cats somewhere in Wikipedia or Wikidata.
 Is there a possiblity to display Pictures in the wikidata Query Serivice?
 The simple Answer yes!
 Let me show you how it is done.

 **Cats pictures**